openstack/glance-specs/specs/juno/fake-keystone-for-testing.rst

 Performance Impact
 ------------------

-There is impact on test perfomance as more processes are needed to run the tests.
+There is impact on test performance as more processes are needed to run the tests.

 This can be circumvented by more coarse functional testing as agreed on weekly